 let statement, which creates a variable that can be referenced elsewhere within a mapping.
 Variables are discarded at the end of the mapping and are mostly useful for query reuse.
 Variables are referenced within queries with

-Benthos messages contain metadata that is separate from the main payload, in Bloblang you can query and modify the metadata of messages with the
+Benthos messages contain metadata that is separate from the main payload, in Bloblang you can modify the metadata of the resulting message with the

 Quotes can be used to describe sections of a field path that contain whitespace, dots or other special characters: